By BVS Staff

 Online Master of Education in Curriculum & Instruction

 Personal attention and a customizable curriculum help set LSU Shreveport apart from its competitors.
 For starters, all incoming students to the accredited online MEd in Curriculum and Instruction program will immediately begin working with a program director to create a personalized plan of study.
-And this guidance will continue right up to graduation as you work together ensure that your degree will help you meet your career goals.
+And this guidance will continue right up to graduation as you work together to ensure that your degree will help you meet your career goals.
 You’ll also have the option to pursue a concentration in one of four areas, or you can take a general tack for a broader understanding of the field.
 Lastly, a targeted reading practicum and comprehensive research project will round off your studies.

 Average Tuition & Fees: $13,582/yr